LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch4_self_hosted_runners/04_03_deploy_linux_runners_in_aws/README.md

 1. After the creation is complete, select the **Outputs** tab to see the values for:

-    - **TerminalURL**: Follow this URL to open a terminal on the server to install runners
+    - **TerminalURL**: Follow this URL to open a terminal on the server to install runners.

     ![Outputs TerminalURL](./images/08-outputs.png)